 - Greenhouse Gases Protocol.
 Corporate Standard of Accounting and Report (GHG). - Corporate Value Chain (Scope 3) Accounting and Reporting Standard.
-GHG Protocol. - UK Department for Environment, Food and Rural Affairs (DEFRA): "Table 13" Indirect emissions from the supply chain
+GHG Protocol. - UK Department for Environment, Food and Rural Affairs (DEFRA).

 Methodology

 Carbon footprint calculation process

 Data compilation and report

 All of Telpark's business areas relevant to the Scope 3 emissions calculation provided data.
 This relates to purchases (goods and capital goods, fuel, and electricity consumption, business travel, and waste generation), the description of car parks and their use, the number of employees, and how they commute to the office.